deepeshuniyal/pahadidagdya.github.io/wp-content/plugins/wpglobus/readme.txt

 * WPBakery Visual Composer (with our free add-on),
 * Whistles,
 * Widget Logic,
 * Yoast SEO.
-[WPGlobus Plus](https://wpglobus.com/product/wpglobus-plus/) premium add-on is required for multilingual focus keyword and SEO analysis. **Note:** the "Pro" version of Yoast SEO has some compatibility issues and we currently do not support it.
+[WPGlobus Plus](https://wpglobus.com/product/wpglobus-plus/) premium add-on is required for multilingual focus keyword and SEO analysis. **Note:** the "Premium" version of Yoast SEO has some compatibility issues and we currently do not support it.

 Some 3rd party plugins are supported with our [premium add-ons](https://wpglobus.com/shop/):